dk1242/dk1242.github.io/_posts/2025-05-27-Rendering-1M-spheres-4 Frustum Culling and LOD.md

 For me till 175k spheres, it's rendering with ~60fps

 # Level of Detail (LOD)
-Level of Detail is a technique we use to optimize the rendering performance by dynamically changing the complexity of our 3d Models based on their distance from the camera.
-So, the closer an object is to the viewer, higher the details of that model and vice versa.
+Level of Detail is a technique used to optimize rendering performance by dynamically adjusting the complexity of 3D models based on their distance from the camera.
+The closer an object is to the viewer, the higher the detail of the model, and vice versa.

-In our application, we can implement this by dividing our frustum depth in 3 parts based on the distance from the camera.
-The first part which is nearest to our camera will have the spheres with the highest number of vertices, then the middle with medium number of vertices and the last section with the lowest number of vertices.
+In our application, we can implement this by dividing the frustum depth into three parts based on the distance from the camera.
+The first part, nearest to the camera, will contain spheres with the highest vertex count, the middle section will have spheres with a medium vertex count, and the last part will include spheres with the lowest vertex count.
-Implementing LOD will improve the performance as there will be reduction in computations inside GPU (less number of vertices to run vertex and fragment shader code).
+Implementing LOD improves performance by reducing computations on the GPU (fewer vertices to process in the vertex and fragment shaders).
-We will generate vertices in 3 different vectors for LOD and the corresponding indices too in the same way.
-Inside Mesh class we will need a different constructor which will assign 3 different VAOs for LOD.
+We will generate vertices in three separate vectors for LOD and their corresponding indices in the same manner.
+Within the Mesh class, a new constructor will be required to assign three distinct VAOs for LOD.
 ```cpp
 // main.cpp
 std::vector<glm::vec3> highDetailVertices;